Secret Weidner v. Racine case continues through court, could be resolved in October

 Weidner spoke to the news media in August 2018 about the case.
 Due to the case’s seal, she was found guilty of civil contempt of court.
 Weidner’s attorneys filed a challenge to unseal the case, as well as to the contempt of court conviction, with the Court of Appeals.

-In January 2019, the majority of the documents in Weidner’s open-records case were made public — with some redaction.
+In January 2019, the majority of the documents in Weidner’s open-records case were made public — with some redactions.

 As of May 1, the City of Racine had already spent more than $129,000 to litigate the open records court case brought by Weidner.